 Q1.
-Which students are eligible for adequate growth evaluation?
+Which students are eligible for AG evaluation?

-Third grade students who are not proficient in ELA and are promoted to fourth grade through pathwayss available in the law are eligible to be evaluated for adequate growth in fourth grade.
-More information about the promotion and retention law, please consult the Frequently Asked Questions on the Promotion and Retention of Third Grade Students.
+Third grade students who are not proficient in ELA and are promoted to fourth grade through pathways available in the law are eligible to be evaluated for AG in fourth grade.
+More information about the promotion and retention law, please consult the please consult the Third & Fourth Grade Promotion FAQ.

 Q2.
-What is the AG target for students close to meeting proficiency (i.e., have an AG target of less than 1%)?
+What is the AG target for students close to meeting proficiency (i.e., have an AG target of less than 1 percent)?